 Advice Note:

 Land Information New Zealand (LINZ) requires that proposed roads, private roads within common access lots or lot accesses comprising panhandle access strips and/or reciprocal rights of way easements that serve six (6) or more lots are to be named.
 LINZ has indicated that a name for the road or private road should be in place before the survey plan of subdivision is approved by the council under section 223 of the RMA and advises that if no name is in place this could be problematic when titles are later requested.
-The consent holder should obtain evidence of acceptance from LINZ that the proposed names are not duplicated within the Auckland Council area before submitting the names to the council for reporting to the relevant Local Board for approval.
+The Consent Holder should obtain evidence of acceptance from LINZ that the proposed names are not duplicated within the Auckland Council area before submitting the names to the Council for reporting to the relevant Local Board for approval.
 In giving its approval, the Local Board will have regard to the relevance of the road names to the locality, or determine that the names are otherwise appropriate.

-Vehicle crossings (Stages 1, 4, and 6 only)
+Vehicle crossings